Clean up our distribution packaging by moving it to a dedicated repository and building with copr

 I'm leaving this assigned to me, as I'll continue to tinker with this, but I'm pulling it off of this sprint.
 A discussion among the team leads confirms that while we do want to do this, it can (and perhaps should, in hindsight) wait for pulp 3.

-#9 Updated by semyers about 3 years ago
+#9 Updated by semyers over 4 years ago

 - Tags Pulp 3 added

 The bulk of the copr work is being broken out into separate tasks.
 This one, as written, is probably done, since we do indeed have a packaging repo with spec files in it for pulp, its plugins, and its deps.
 I'd still like to clean up my devel branch related to this, which adds a lot of copr workflow bits that we'll want, so I think I'll call this done once that branch gets merged.

 #13 Updated by semyers over 4 years ago

 - Status changed from ASSIGNED to CLOSED - CURRENTRELEASE

 The devel repo isn't yet known to redmine, but the referenced PR is included on 3.0-dev in that repo:

 Since there's also no release structure for the devel repo, I couldn't come up with a better resolution than closing the ticket against the "master" target release.